-Preheat oven to 325 degrees.
-Butter the sizes and bottom of a 2 quart baking dish (for me, this is an 8x11 glass rectangular dish, you may have oval).
+- Preheat oven to 325 degrees.
+Butter the sizes and bottom of a 2 quart baking dish (for me, this is an 8×11 glass rectangular dish, you may have oval).

-Pour batter into prepared baking dish.
-Place prepared baking dish into a larger baking dish (for me, this was a 9x13 glass dish).
+- Pour batter into prepared baking dish.
+Place prepared baking dish into a larger baking dish (for me, this was an 11×15 glass dish).
 In the large baking dish, put water until it reaches halfway up the side of your smaller dish.
 NOTE: The water goes in the large dish, NOT in the small dish with the batter.

-Bake for 55 minutes.
+- Bake for 60 minutes (see notes above about time).
 The top will be crispy and the inside will look like a pudding or very underdone brownie.

 Enjoy this Brownie Pudding?
 You’ll probably enjoy these other SugarSpicesLife recipes: